-Michigan's delegated authority over sections of the CWA provides some protection: the Department of Environmental Quality says they believe the wetlands law passed in 2013, PA 98, complies with the CWA.
+Michigan's delegated authority over sections of the CWA provides some protection.
+The Department of Environmental Quality says they believe the state's wetlands law complies with the CWA.
 They will continue to enforce the state law rather than change regulations, at least until EPA reviews that law.
 If EPA decides our law doesn't comply, we could lose our delegated authority and be in the same trouble the rest of the nation.

-Both Michigan and American Farm Bureau Federation have joined numerous other states and agricultural, business, and governmental organizations in filing suits against the EPA's rule.
-While an injunction was granted in one case which temporarily prevents EPA from enforcing the rule while the case is active, the injunction only applies to the 13 states identified in the case.
-In the meantime, EPA requested consolidation of the cases into one, to be heard by the District Court in Washington, D.C., even though none of the cases were filed in that court.
+In addition, Michigan and the American Farm Bureau Federation have joined numerous states and agricultural, business, and governmental organizations in filing suits against the rule.
+While an injunction was granted in one case, which temporarily prevents EPA from enforcing the rule while the case is active, the injunction only applies to the 13 states identified in the case.
+In the meantime, the EPA's request was denied to consolidate the cases to be heard by the District Court in Washington, D.C.